0100101101011010/food/foodventures/_posts/2019-06-10-what-i-ate-montreal-edition.md

 The next course was the amuse-bouche, which was a single wild-rice chip adorned with oil powder and... a bunch of other things I don't remember.
 It tasted extremely healthy, but didn't blow the socks off my tastebuds, which would set the tone for the rest of the meal.
 Amuse-bouches always make me laugh because they're *so frickin tiny*.
 Like, a single rice chip?
 What if I wanted a bag of this shit to snack on while watching *Die Hard 2*.

 Anyway, not long after the amuse-bouche, the first course of the tasting menu arrived, and this is where the fun starts.
 The main attraction of tasting menus is, I suppose, the same reason that omakase is so popular.
-It's the suspense of not knowing what each dish is until it's in front of you, and putting yourself in the hands of the chef!
+It's the suspense of not knowing what each dish is until it's in front of you, and putting your faith in the imagination of the chef!

 ![first appetizer at toque!](/food/foodventures/images/toque-appetizer-1.jpg){:width="60%"}{: .image-right}